Godwill Kukonki

-Godwill Kukonki is an English professional footballer who plays as a defender for Premier League club Manchester United.
+Godwill Kukonki (born 6 February 2008) is an English professional footballer who plays as a defender for Premier League club Manchester United.

 Club career

 Having joined Manchester United at the age of five, Kukonki has since progressed through various youth levels.
 He is part of the U18 team.
 On matchday 14 of the 2024–25 Premier League, Kukonki was named on the bench against Arsenal, but did not come on as Manchester United lost 2–0.
 He was also an unused substitute in Premier League games against Newcastle United, Southampton, and Manchester City.

 Kukonki featured on the bench in a Europa League quarter-final first leg game against Olympique Lyonnais, and the return leg against the same opponents.

 International career

 Born in England but of DR Congolese descent, Kukonki is eligible to represent either England's or DR Congo's national team.

 Kukonki made his England U17s debut during a 3-2 win over the Netherlands in Vila Real de Santo António on 20 February 2025.

 In November 2025, the Democratic Republic of Congo has reportedly offered Kukonki the opportunity to join their senior national team for the upcoming African Cup of Nations and their 2026 FIFA World Cup campaign.

+On 25 March 2026, Kukoni made his England U18 debut during a 4-1 2027 UEFA European Under-19 Championship qualification win over Bulgaria in Croatia.